-Although we know that we are always within the law or legal to God and Christ because we are in Christ, we are dishonest with ourselves if we think we have reached perfection while still in our flesh (1 John 1:8-10).
-Yet, John can say, “We know that whoever is born of God doesn’t sin, but he who was born of God keeps himself, and the evil one doesn’t touch him” (1 John 5:18).
+We know that we are always within the law or legal to God and Christ because we are in Christ.
+Although we sometimes give in to the old habits of our flesh, for the believer, God never counts them as sin.
+We are not under the law, but under grace (Romans 6:14).
+This is why John can say, “We know that whoever is born of God doesn’t sin, but he who was born of God keeps himself, and the evil one doesn’t touch him” (1 John 5:18).
 That is, those in Christ cannot have sin imputed to them, and, thus, Satan cannot accuse them before God.

 To say that we are not without law to God because we are under the law of Christ turns the thrust of the Gospel on its head.
 To be under a law is to be under the control and authority of that law and bound to the duty to obey it in all points or receive judgment and condemnation.
 For the Christian, this cannot be.
 Our Savior has kept the law perfectly for us, and He has born the judgment and condemnation we deserved.
 We are not outside the law to God, but within the law—legal—to Christ.
 In Jesus Christ, God reckons us as lawful.
 We must not let teachers, however, innocent or not may be their motives, bring us again under the bondage of law.

 Further reading: “What Is the Law of Christ?”

 - Although we are under grace, the Bible tells us to subject ourselves to civil authorities (Romans 13:1-7; 1 Peter 2:13-15) because their authority comes from God, they have a legitimate function, we should set a good example to the world, and unnecessary disobedience would hinder the spread of the Gospel.
 But the Bible never says Christians are under their laws.
 For further information, read, “The Refugee Question: Answered by Christian Mercy or the Sword of the State?“↑